ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   - Vultr will notify you that it can take up to 120 seconds for firewall rules to propagate, so try to wait that long before moving on to the test step below.
-- Once the firewall has been added to your VPS, you can test whether all incoming connections are blocked by trying to access the server via SSH like you did earlier to install the Cloudflare tunnel connector.
+- Once the firewall has been added to your VPS, you can test whether incoming connections are properly blocked by trying to access the server via SSH like you did earlier.
 For a refresher, return to [part 4](#4-install-cloudflare-tunnel) and start from the bullet point listed as:

   `You'll now be prompted to "Install and run a connector".
 To do this, we are going to connect to the VPS via SSH`
-  - If the firewall is setup correctly, when you run the `ssh` command from your terminal like before, the terminal window should "hang" (i.e., freeze) for about a minute, before finally giving you a message like:
+  - If the firewall is set up correctly, when you run the `ssh` command from your terminal like before, the terminal window should "hang" (i.e., freeze) for about a minute, before finally giving you a message like:

     `ssh: connect to host <VPS IP address> port 22: Operation timed out`
 - Access through Cloudflare tunnel should still work fine.
 You can verify this